search icon

 Corporations and LLCs are legal entities that are separate from you, the owner of the business.
 Thus, operating your business as a corporation or an LLC helps insulate your personal finances and assets from loss if things go awry with your company.

-As a sole proprietor, you pay Social Security and Medicare through the self-employment tax, which is assessed on all your business profit.
-When you operate as a corporation, you can split your income into two forms: salary and distribution of profits.
+When you operate as a corporation, you can split your business income into two forms: salary and distribution of profits.
 Only your salary is subject to Social Security and Medicare taxes.
-The distribution is not subject to self-employment or FICA. tax (Social Security and Medicare for employees).
-Under IRS rules, you must pay yourself a “reasonable” salary, however.
+The distribution is not subject to self employment or FICA tax (Social Security and Medicare for employees).
+Under IRS rules, you must pay yourself a “reasonable” salary for your self employment income, however.
+This requirement helps ensure that people still pay their share of taxes; without the requirement, people would pay themselves $1 salary and avoid employment tax altogether.

-4. Not Setting Money Aside for Taxes
+4. Not Setting Money Aside for Estimated Tax Payments

 5. Missing Deductions

 This is a very common tax mistake made by the self-employed.
 You don’t want to give Uncle Sam any more than you have to, do you?
-Make sure you research and take advantage of all of the tax breaks available to your business.
+Make sure you research and take advantage of all of the tax deductions available to your business.
 Some commonly missed tax-deductible items are:

 • Startup costs